 Tulsa, the second most populous city in the state of Oklahoma, is known for a number of things: its fine examples of art deco architecture, The Philbrook Museum of Art, located in an Italian-styled villa that was once the home of an oil magnate, and the Woody Guthrie Center, a museum built as a tribute to the great American folk musician-singer-songwriter.
-Tulsa is also home to one of the 13 national and international offices of Dunlap Bennett & Ludwig.
+Tulsa is also home to one of the 17 national and international offices of Dunlap Bennett & Ludwig.
 This expansive law practice offers a remarkable array of personalized legal services to individuals, small to mid-sized business owners, sovereign governments and Fortune 500 companies.
 To a certain extent, as one might expect, the services available vary from one Dunlap Bennett & Ludwig location to another.
-Known for their individual talents, our attorneys (numbering nearly 70 in total) have diverse backgrounds but share a commitment to represent their clients with skill, attention to detail, knowledge, and integrity.
+Known for their individual talents, our attorneys (numbering over 70) have diverse backgrounds but share a commitment to represent their clients with skill, attention to detail, knowledge, and integrity.

 We count among our legal team not only well-trained, experienced lawyers, but business owners, MBAs, patent holders, and aerospace engineers.
-At our Tulsa office, our legal services revolve around Business, Litigation, Brewery and Winery Services, Aviation, Government Contracts, Estate Planning, and Real Estate.
+At our Tulsa office, our legal services revolve around Business, Litigation, Brewery and Winery Services, Aviation, Government Contracts, Estate Planning and Real Estate.
 Noah, in addition to his substantial knowledge in these areas, has the ability, as do all of our talented attorneys, to call upon his colleagues in our other U.S. and foreign offices for specific points of information.
 Just as their areas of proficiency are invaluable to him, his areas of insight are invaluable to them.

 Our Tulsa attorneys, who have 30 years of combined legal experience, provide a variety of legal services for the community.